Writing Robust Python Scripts for Automated Field Type Casting Jump to heading

 ) -> gpd.GeoDataFrame:

-"""Validate CRS, enforce schema presence, and apply safe casting."""
+"""Validate CRS, enforce schema presence, then apply safe casting."""

 if gdf.crs is None: